antzm/data-science/readme.md

 Another useful knowledge in Data Science, is a basic understanding of linear algebra.
 This includes matrices and understanding the calculations with matrices.

+Matrices calculations is an iportant part of data science, especially in the fields of machine learning and deep learning.
+For this reason, an essential understanding of those topics very udseful,

 ## Python